-The Board is considered an instrumentality of the U.S. Department of Agriculture.
+The Board is considered an instrumentality of the USDA.
 As such, the Office of Chief Counsel of the Internal Revenue Service has ruled that organizations such as the Board are not subject to federal income taxation and are generally exempt from other forms of taxation such as state income taxes, personal and real property taxes, and sales taxes.